-Derric’s practice ranges from civil litigation, including labor and employment law, and general business litigation, to real estate and land use law.
-Prior to joining Fenton & Keller, Derric was a research attorney for the Monterey County Superior Court where he conducted legal research and conferred with court staff and judges preparing to hear and decide civil law motions.
-This experience gives him a valuable and unique perspective when advising clients and preparing matters for presentation to the courts.
-Derric also advises clients on state and local land use regulation, including matters involving the California Coastal Act, the California Subdivision Map Act, Davis-Stirling Common Interest Development Act, and CEQA.
-He also assists clients in real property matters involving neighbor disputes, easements, water rights, and commercial and residential landlord-tenant issues.
+Derric’s practice focuses primarily on land use, real estate, and civil litigation, including business and construction contract disputes.
+Derric advises clients on state and local land use regulation, including matters involving the California Coastal Act, the California Subdivision Map Act, Davis-Stirling Common Interest Development Act, and CEQA.
+He also assists clients in real property matters involving neighbor disputes, easements, water rights, construction contracts, and landlord-tenant issues.
+Prior to joining Fenton & Keller, Derric was a research attorney for the Monterey County Superior Court where he conducted legal research and conferred with judges preparing to hear and decide civil law motions.
+This experience gives Derric a valuable and unique perspective when advising clients and preparing matters for presentation to the courts.
 During law school Derric was a Research Fellow at the Panetta Institute for Public Policy and interned at the Watsonville Law Center and the Mandell-Gisnet Center for Conflict Management’s Neighbor Project.
-Derric’s diverse professional background includes experience as a financial advisor with a global financial services and investment management firm, as a business owner, and in the music, entertainment, and film industry.
+Derric’s diverse professional background includes experience as a financial advisor with a global financial services and investment management firm, as a business owner, and in the music, entertainment, and film industries.

 Principal Areas of Practice:

 Land use, real estate, and civil litigation, including business and construction litigation.

 University of the Pacific, Stockton, California, B.M., 1994 (degree in music business/entertainment management); Monterey College of Law, J.D., 2013.